MicrosoftDocs/powerbi-docs/articles/powerbi-service-export-data.md

 - The maximum number of rows that can be exported to .csv is 30,000.

-- The maximum number of rows that can be exported to .xlsx is 150,000.
+- The maximum number of rows that can be exported to .xlsx is 150,000 for Pro users and 30,000 for Free users.

 - When using DirectQuery, the maximum amount of data that can be exported is 16 MB.
 This may result in exporting less than the maximum number of rows, especially if there are many columns, data that is difficult to compress, and other factors that increase file size and decrease number of rows exported.